CosmaLab/CLUSTER_ANALYSIS/CLUSTER_ANALYSIS_features/README.md

 README and annotation updates by Alvaro Castells.
 Annotations by Laura Martin, 18-12-2021.
 Further annotations by Laura Martin, 18-1-2023.
+Blanca Bruschi added the calculations of the density of the cell and of the clusters density, 24-10-2023.

 Checked functionality on Matlab_R2016a